 What if the restrictions eventually do go ahead?

-Nonetheless, even at this distant future date, the work carried out by gas service engineers and installers will not be phased out with fossil fuels.
+Even on the longest 2050 horizon, the work carried out by gas service engineers and installers will not simply disappear.

 The technical skills, knowledge, and on-the-job work experience of these tradespeople will remain highly in-demand now and into the future, both for new forms of clean gas and for alternative energy and related skills industries.